 The possibilities are endless.

-In 2020, we’ll definitely see more marketers taking advantage of dynamic, custom, branded imagery for their content.
+Now and in the future, we’ll be seeing more marketers taking advantage of dynamic, custom, branded imagery for their content.

 2. Video Content & Visual Storytelling

-With the popularity of YouTube, dynamic imagery, and AR, it’s no wonder video content and visual storytelling will continue to rise in 2020.
+With the popularity of YouTube, dynamic imagery, and AR, video content and visual storytelling are set to continue their meteoric rise.

 If you can tell great stories, you’re halfway there.